dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 ## Summary

-In the article, we had an overview of JSON Web Token technology and introduced how to use it in .NET Core 2.
+In this article, we had an overview of the JSON Web Token technology and introduced how to use it in .NET Core 2.
 While developing a simple Web API application, we saw how to configure support for JWT authentication and how to create tokens on authentication.
 We also described how to insert claims into a JWT and how to use them while authorizing the access to a resource.

-In conclusion, we experienced how easy is to manage JSON Web Tokens in .NET Core 2.
+In conclusion, we experienced how easy it is to manage JSON Web Tokens in .NET Core 2 applications.